New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 How Your Body Benefits: With a plentiful supply of vitamin D, you may enjoy strong bones, a healthy cardiovascular system, stronger immunity, improved mood, and enhanced brain health.
 The vitamin may also offer valuable diabetes and weight loss support.

-This antioxidant is another excellent source for reducing oxidative stress and potentially slowing the resulting physical and psychological signs of aging.
+This antioxidant made up of three potent amino acids is another excellent source for reducing oxidative stress and potentially slowing the resulting physical and psychological signs of aging.
 It’s a key component—along with B Complex, vitamins B and C, magnesium, and zinc—in the popular fatigue-fighting Myers’ Cocktail IV.

-How Your Body Benefits: You may be interested in glutathione IVs for possible symptom relief with autoimmune and inflammatory diseases, such as lupus or rheumatoid arthritis.
+How Your Body Benefits: You may be interested in glutathione in your IV for possible symptom relief with autoimmune and inflammatory diseases, such as lupus or rheumatoid arthritis.
 You may also reap detoxing benefits because glutathione clears fats from the liver.
-Glutathione and its usefulness in disease symptom management—not just with autoimmune disorders but also conditions such as diabetes or Parkinson’s disease—is an area with tremendous research potential.
+Glutathione and its usefulness in disease symptom management—not just with autoimmune disorders, but also conditions such as diabetes or Parkinson’s disease—is an area with tremendous research potential.
+It has also been shown to help rebuild and restore muscle and joint tissues, making it popular among athletes.

 Our bodies require sufficient amounts of magnesium every day for proper function, which earns magnesium the title of macronutrient.
 Our bones benefit greatly from magnesium, especially for anyone at risk of osteoporosis because of weak or brittle bones.
 Studies also indicate magnesium’s potential to lower disease risk for type 2 diabetes and heart disease.

 How Your Body Benefits: What’s in an IV bag for migraine symptom relief?
-Magnesium, which alleviates the pain associated with these severe headaches.
+Magnesium!
+A very common nutrient for alleviating the effects of migraines, which alleviates the pain associated with these severe headaches.
 Magnesium can also help calm the side effects of asthma attacks.
 Athletes commonly use this mineral because it promotes higher energy levels and muscle health, which are helpful pre- and post-workout.
+Migraines can also help alleviate and prevent muscle cramps.

 This mineral is often used as a cold remedy, but it also helps with eye disease (macular degeneration) and wound healing.
-Zinc is available in foods such as beef and chicken as well as supplements but, as with other nutrients that are consumed in food or supplements, you’ll get maximum absorption when taking zinc through an IV.
+Zinc is available in foods such as beef and chicken as well as supplements.
+However, as with other nutrients consumed in food or supplements, you’ll get maximum absorption when taking zinc through an IV.

 The full name of this coenzyme is nicotinamide adenine dinucleotide.
-We rely on NAD+ for our well-being because it’s involved in more than 500 enzymatic reactions in the body, may help repair DNA, and converts food into the energy our cells need to thrive.
+We rely on NAD+ for our well-being because it’s involved in more than 500 enzymatic reactions in the body, may help repair DNA, and it converts food into the energy our cells need to thrive.
 When we’re younger, this isn’t a problem because our bodies naturally produce NAD+.
-As time goes on, however, NAD+ production decreases, making the signs of aging more apparent.
+As we age, however, NAD+ production decreases, making the signs of aging more apparent.

-How Your Body Benefits: Enhance your weight loss efforts with Lipo C/MIC Plus.
-This supplement may boost metabolism, address fat deposits in the body, encourage liver health, and diminish hunger pangs.
+How Your Body Benefits: Enhance your weight loss efforts with Lipo C. This supplement may boost metabolism, address fat deposits in the body, encourage liver health, and diminish hunger pangs.
 You may also feel energized, which can help make exercising easier and more enjoyable.
-Again, Lipo C/MIC Plus can complement a weight loss program that features a nutritious eating plan and regular physical activity.
+Again, Lipo C can complement a weight loss program that features a nutritious eating plan and regular physical activity.

-Pepcid is the brand version of the generic famotidine.
+Pepcid is the brand name of the generic famotidine.
 It works by using a histamine blocker to lower the amount of stomach acid in the body.

 How Your Body Benefits: A Pepcid-enhanced IV helps people struggling with indigestion, heartburn, ulcers, and gastroesophageal reflux disease (GERD).
-IV fluids are especially advantageous if reflux or stomach upset prevent you from comfortably taking an oral form of the medication.
+IV fluids are especially advantageous if reflux or stomach upset prevents you from comfortably taking an oral form of the medication.
+Since our IV therapy delivers Pepcid straight into your bloodstream, it avoids your stomach while simultaneously offering relief from heartburn, acid reflux, and other negative symptoms.

 In light of the ongoing opioid crisis in America, there’s a need to find non-addictive pain treatment options.
 Toradol, the brand name of ketorolac, is a nonsteroidal anti-inflammatory drug (NSAID) that is non-narcotic.
 Toradol works to relieve symptoms related to pain by decreasing prostaglandin, which causes inflammation.

-Ondansetron is the generic form of Zofran, which is an anti-nausea medication.
+Zofran is the brand name of ondansetron, which is an anti-nausea medication.
 It’s often used by people undergoing chemotherapy or radiation therapy for cancer.

 How Your Body Benefits: Use Zofran as an add-on to an IV if you’re dealing with nausea or vomiting due to an illness or food poisoning.
 It may also be beneficial for people recuperating from surgery.
 Finally, pregnant women dealing with severe morning sickness, such as hyperemesis gravidarum, may need Zofran to settle their stomachs.